 A trustee and successor trustee needs to be chosen and appointed.
 The creator of the trustee or the creator’s lawyer should review with the chosen trustees their approval to act as trustee.
 Trustees are normally chosen based on their ability to handle financial assets, invest them, and account for them.

 When trusts are created to help others, such as someone with a disability, the trustee should be someone who understands the trust beneficiary’s needs.

 Additional living trust disadvantages

 The title to the assets that will be in the trust needs reviews.
-Deeds, insurance policies, vehicle, stocks, and other documents need to have the right legal information.
+Deeds, insurance policies, vehicles, stocks, and other documents need to have the right legal information.
 This information generally includes the name of the trust beneficiary.
 Many times, the upfront work is the tradeoff for doing probate and estate work later.

 When probate may be an issue even if there is a trust

 Some assets may be able to pass directly to a beneficiary without the need for probate.
 For example, insurance proceeds are normally payable directly to the person who is the insurance beneficiary.
 Real and personal property may pass to another person who has a right of survivorship interest.

 On the other hand, if assets are not properly titled or handled, and they are not part of the trust assets, then they will pass through probate.
 To avoid this scenario, some trust and probate lawyers use the concept of a pour-over trust.
 This is a will provision that allows assets to pour into the trust after the trust creator dies.
 The trustee can then transfer the assets immediately.